EssentialAI/cvip/_sources/image-formation.md

 ```

 ### Image Rectification
-This process is the correct of cameras so that cameras (image planes of cameras) are parallel to the baselines.
+This process is the correction of cameras so that cameras (image planes of cameras) are parallel to the baselines.

 _This is done when the two cameras do not have the same focal lengths or are not parallel to the baseline._